paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ###### Root()

-A tree instance keeps its location as an internal state, but often we have a path from the root. `Root()` is functionally identical to `To()` without parameters.
+A tree instance keeps its location as an internal state, but often we have a path from the root. `Root()` is identical to `To()` without parameters.

 ###### To(params object[] path)

 `To` searches from the root along the specified path.
 It returns null if a node does not exist.
-In this case, `Failure` is set and the tree references the last found node on the path.
+Here, `Failure` sets the tree references the last found node on the path.

 ```c#
 var type = tree.To("Authors.Books.Type")?.Leaf;